cmbrown97/OUEdgeAuto/README/datastream.md

   The regular nodes will receive data in the form of "arb_id,message,latitude,longitude,cantime,session_id;".
 This data will be picked up from the socket and will typically contain more than one message.
 The ";" delimiter will denote an entry message sent to the node, whereas the delimiter "," denotes the different values of a message.
 All of this is then stored into the mySQL database.

+## Configuration
+  The carloop should be preprogrammed to connect to the mapping node.
+On the node that will be hosting the mapping functionality, run `php mapping.php`.

 ## License

 There is none.
 If for some unlikely reason you want to use anything here, you can do so without my permission.
 I grant thee the privilege.